Contact

 History

-Since its foundation in 2011, Hackstub has moved: first in flats and bars in the city centre (friendly but not stable enough); in the UFR of math-info of the University of Strasbourg (stable but too constraining); in an ad-hoc roommate in the rue de la Broque (free but too confidential) ; before the opening of the Shadok, the "digital factory" of the City of Strasbourg (welcoming before the change of management in 2019, suddenly hostile); finally, today, in the premises of the association Aube, a Mutual Aid Group (that's good) intended for people who can be said to be neuro-atypical (that's even better ^^).
+Since its foundation in 2011, Hackstub has moved: first in flats and bars in the city centre (friendly but not stable enough); in the UFR of math-info of the University of Strasbourg (stable but too constraining); in an ad-hoc roommate in the rue de la Broque (free but too confidential) ; before the opening of the Shadok, the "digital factory" of the City of Strasbourg (welcoming before the change of management in 2019, suddenly hostile); in the premises of the association Aube, a Mutual Aid Group intended for neuro-atypical people; finally, today, at the Semencerie in the Gare-Laiterie district.

 Several events have marked the life of Hackstub: in 2015, the cycle of conferences and workshops "Future(s) of the Internet" brought together nearly 200 people at the Médiathèque Malraux and at the Shadok to question the evolution of computer networks, with regard to science fiction; in 2018, the 2nde Strasbourg edition of the Libre Software Meeting (LSM), which federated more than 1,000 people from the librist communities from all over the world, as well as the local population.
 These events were conducted in collaboration with the informal federation alsace.netlib.re, the associations Alsace Réseau Neutre (ARN), Seeraiwer, the Amicale d'Informatique de l'Université de Strasbourg (AIUS), the collective sxb.so and the Linux User Group (LUG) of Strasbourg.